Kitty went to school for fashion design and merchandising. She loves to design, sew, and create fashion inspired by the past.

 Skinny jeans...yes, they are everywhere!
-You can find them at Target, Walmart, Forever21, ebay, and almost any other fashionable store you walk into.
+You can find them at Target, Walmart, Forever21, eBay, and almost any other fashionable store you walk into.
 This is not necessarily a bad thing, as this gives you access to a key staple in the rockabilly lady's wardrobe.
 Skinny jeans are similar to cigarette pants in that they are tight-fitting and show off a lady's curves...and remember, the rockabilly culture is all about a lady's voluptuous curves!
 Isn't it nice to live in a world where stick-thin, emaciated girls aren't the sexiest ones around?
 If you look to the right, there is a very curvy rockabilly dollie showing off her hips in a pair of sinfully delicious red skinny jeans for sale at pinupgirlclothing.com.

 If you are not into the frilly, girly end of the rockabilly spectrum and you would like to go for an edgier, more hardcore 'billy style...plaid always works well.
-Forever21 has quite a few plaid and western style shirts for less than twenty bones!
+Forever21 has quite a few plaid and western-style shirts for less than twenty bones!
 You cannot beat a deal like that.
-Wear a pair of cuffed skinny jeans and a belt with a gargantuous belt buckle...top it off with that Rosie the Riveter bandana look in your hair and you will be one HOTT tough 'billy Mama.
+Wear a pair of cuffed skinny jeans and a belt with a gargantuan belt buckle...top it off with that Rosie the Riveter bandana look in your hair and you will be one HOTT tough 'billy Mama.
 This particular look especially reminds me of one of those tough yet super sexy 'billy gals out in California that work on hot rods in garages alongside sweaty 'billy guys.
-If I was one of those cats, I would say..."please work on my hot rod every day"!
+If I was one of those cats, I would say..."Please work on my hot rod every day"!
 No pun intended.

 Still not tough enough for you?
 Okay, you must want to be more of a psychobilly chick.
 Psychobilly chicks are a lot of 'billy and a bit horror flick...and maybe a smidgeon of punk, too.
-Etsy.com has a whole gaggle of psychobilly tops for women...everything from leopard-printed Jack Daniels' shirts (pictured here) to Texas Chainsaw Massacre tube tops.
+Etsy has a whole gaggle of psychobilly tops for women...everything from leopard-printed Jack Daniels' shirts (pictured here) to Texas Chainsaw Massacre tube tops.
 Mix these psychobilly tops with your skinny jeans or capri pants...add some bone barrettes to your hair and you will be a SCREAM at the next Rockabilly Weekender in Las Vegas!

 The New 'Billy Tunes

-We have covered education, hairstyles, and threads in the Rockabilly network...but now you would like some more modern rockabilly music to grace the memory left in that neon pink-polka dotted ipod?
-Obviously you have already downloaded tunes from the likes of Cash, Presley, Janis Martin, and Wanda Jackson.
+We have covered education, hairstyles, and threads in the Rockabilly network...but now you would like some more modern rockabilly music to grace the memory left in that neon pink-polka dotted iPod?
+Obviously, you have already downloaded tunes from the likes of Cash, Presley, Janis Martin, and Wanda Jackson.
 Good.

 Let us move on to the new and enticing world of modern Rockabilly music.

 If you are looking for more of a poppy-feeling 'billy band, try out the Horrorpops.
 My favorite songs of theirs include Walk Like a Zombie, Hit 'n Run, and Thelma and Louise.
-The lead singer is adorable and gives off a psychobilly vibe but has that classic rockabilly/madonna pop sounding voice...kind of a lower resonating voice but she definitely gets the ear-job done.
+The lead singer is adorable and gives off a psychobilly vibe but has that classic rockabilly/madonna pop-sounding voice...kind of a lower resonating voice but she definitely gets the ear-job done.
 Check out one of their performance videos below.